Zenexer/MineScript/README.md

 Directory Structure
 -------------------

 Determine where your Minecraft server files are going to be located.
 We're going to use `/srv/mc` in the documentation.
 This won't necessarily determine the drive on which the files will be located; we'll adjust that later.
-Once we make the directory, we'll need to set proper permissions, and toggle the setgid bit:

     sudo mkdir -p /srv/mc
-    sudo chown mc:mc /srv/mc
-    sudo chmod 770 /srv/mc
-    sudo chmod g+s /srv/mc

 You should now be able to move to the new directory: